Cleaning and infection prevention

 Managed Isolation and Quarantine takes the safety of workers and their families, whānau and broader communities very seriously.

-All Managed Isolation and Quarantine facilities operate in a Level 4 environment and all staff follow strict infection prevention controls developed by the Ministry of Health to manage the risks of spreading COVID-19.
+All Managed Isolation and Quarantine facilities continue to operate in an environment with conditions similar to what was in place for Alert Level 4 and all staff follow strict infection prevention controls developed by the Ministry of Health to manage the risks of spreading COVID-19.

 This includes comprehensive information and guidance to staff on keeping themselves and their families safe, including: PPE use such as masks and gloves, basic hygiene practices, infection prevention and control protocols, hotel and facility procedures, and daily health checks.